 This leads to a couple of things you should know.

 If a wire breaks (which they are prone to do) you should replace the whole sensor wire and ring.
 I have done some experiments with a broken one and just by crimping them together you “can” get an accurate reading for a while but you tend to get a drift in resistance due to oxidation of the wires and so will get a drift in reading.
 Eventually it will give totally wrong readings – it is not worth trying to save money.

 Also both CHT and EGT leads are cut to a known length at the factory.
-The length also affects the resistance of the wire itself so you can't change the wire length either by shortening or by adding any more of the same type of high resistance wire – You CAN lengthen using normal wire, because it's of such low resistance it is effectively invisible to the gauge.
+The length also affects the resistance of the wire itself so you can't change the wire length either by shortening or by adding any more of the same type of wire – You CAN lengthen using normal wire, because it's of such low resistance it is effectively invisible to the gauge.